Move.ai enables AI motion capture without the hassle for video game production

 “We believe that we can democratize this capability and put it in the hands of everybody from influencers doing user-generated content to triple-A game developers making big games,” Endemano said.

 Move.ai uses computer vision and artificial intelligence software to examine the video of a standard camera to create animated representations.
 The actor is unhindered and uninhibited, resulting in a better performance.
-For example, they can wear any shoes they want, so that the gait of the actor isn’t affected by being forced to wear special shoes.
+For example, they can wear any shoes they want, so that their gait isn’t affected by special shoes.

 “It’s certainly easier to deliver that to animators and creators,” Endemano said.
 “We capture the movement and project it onto a game character.”